Pests & Disease In Your Home

 Implement control and elimination

 Sometimes achieving control and elimination is simple!
-Filling a tiny hole on the outside of your home with wire wool and silicone sealant is a common example of controlling mice.
+Filling a suspect hole on the outside of your home is a common example of controlling mice.

 The faster extermination occurs, the sooner you are out of any potential danger from ongoing microbial re-contamination.